 The van jolts and my gut smashes into the steering wheel.
 A twenty-ounce cola in the center console flies to the floorboard under my feet, spraying foamy liquid onto my cowboy boots and jeans.
-"Fuck!"
+"Dammit!"
 I reach to pick up the bottle.

 Fifty years ago, Margery granted me immortal life in exchange for a few strokes of a pen on a satanic contract.
 There's no chance a mercenary will take it away with a stroke of a sword across my neck.

 I'm in no hurry to go back to the demon pool to wait for a new host, Boss says, even if you are short, gassy, and afraid of women.

 "Cut the insults.
 We need sanctuary."
 I push the accelerator to the floor.
 "Find us an escape route."